-Note: Monomers are usually allergens that can result in irritation along the nail beds.
+Note: Monomers are usually allergens that can irritate the nail beds.

 - Removal cause nail damages

-While removing the dip nails, you need to soak in acetone for about 10 to 15 minutes.
+While removing the dip nails, you must soak in acetone for about 10 to 15 minutes.

-If the dip does not come off within this time frame, you might want to file your nails.
+You might want to file your nails if the dip does not come off within this time frame.
 If you do this, you might end up damaging your natural ones.

 How Do You Use Regular Polish Over Dip Powder?

 You’ll require the following for the application process: